canonical/snapd/interfaces/builtin/README.md

         deny-connection: true
         deny-auto-connection: true

-This pattern make sense for interfaces where implementing them requires extensive system access, or there is need for review to check for policy or to avoid resource use/naming clashes.
+This pattern make sense for interfaces where implementing them requires extensive system access, or where there is need for review to check for policy or to avoid resource use/naming clashes.

 Some interfaces have policy that is meant to cover application snap slot implementations but also classic systems.
 Since the slot implementation is